hypertrack/live-app-ios/README.md

 We are excited to see what live location feature you build in your app using this project.
 Do ping us at help@hypertrack.io once you build one, and we would love to feature your app on our blog!

 ## Support
-Join our [Slack community](http://slack.hypertrack.com) for instant responses, or interact with our growing [community](https://community.hypertrack.com).
+Join our [Slack community](http://slack.hypertrack.com) for instant responses.
 You can also email us at help@hypertrack.com.